The Bear With Us Centre for Bears IS NOT OPEN TO THE PUBLIC

 1-Black Bear Rehabilitation; orphaned bear cubs and injured bears cared for and returned to the wild in a high state of health.

-2-Bear Sanctuary; various species; A comfortable place to stay for permanent non-releasable bears such as ex-circus bears, zoo excess or illegal pet confiscations.
+3-Bear Sanctuary; A comfortable place to stay for permanent non-releasable bears such as ex-circus bears, zoo excess or illegal pet confiscations.

-4-Conflict Resolution; Assisting people and bears to coexist together.
-Individual consultation with people about how not to encourage or discourage a nuisance bear by removing food attractants, live trapping and relocating individual bears when other potential solutions have been exhausted.
+4-Conflict Resolution; Assisting people to coexist with bears.
+Involves individual consultation with people about how not to encourage a bear by removing food attractants.

 “Appreciate, view with respect, allow them to exist, to coexist.
 The bear will if we will”. – Mike McIntosh